-- 6.5 To summarise, within 100m of the route there are eleven undesignated assets where there is the potential for a direct impact, the potential magnitude of which is considered in the table above, based on Table 3 in Appendix 3. - 6.6 There is also the potential for direct impacts on unrecorded, buried assets as part of the construction process, through the excavation of the cable trench and the construction of the site compound.
+- To summarise, within 100m of the 132kV cable route there are two undesignated assets where there is the potential for a direct impact, the potential magnitude of which is considered in the table above, based on Table 3 in Appendix 3.
+There are no predicted impacts on undesignated assets along the route of the 33kV cable. - 6.6 There is also the potential for direct impacts on unrecorded, buried assets as part of the construction process, through the excavation of the cable trench and the construction of the site compound for the 132kV cable route.